 Good Samaritan is an intentional outreach to the Hmong community on St. Paul’s East Side.
-They meet at Hope Lutheran Church, 1340 N. Hazel Street.
+They worship at Hope Lutheran Church (1340 N. Hazel Street, St. Paul) on Sundays at 11:30am.
 The Rev. William Siong is seeking to reach out to the second and third generation Hmong Community to develop a ministry in which people from all Hmong clans are welcome.
 Contact Pastor William at 651.815.7118 or email@example.com.

-Humble Walk is a “worshiping community of seekers”, that “seeks to create a faith community in St. Paul’s West 7th neighborhood by meeting people where they are and inviting them into relationship with one another and with God.”
-Begun in 2008, they meet weekly for worship on Sundays at 4:30 at Art House North, 793 Armstrong Ave, Saint Paul.
-They also can be found quite often for Storytelling and Beer & Hymns events at Shamrocks Pub on West 7th.
-Contact the Rev. Jodi Houge at 651.786.9028 or visit humblewalkchurch.org.
+Humble Walk is a “worshiping community of seekers" in St. Paul’s West 7th neighborhood.
+Humble Walk meets people where they are at and invites them into relationship with one another and with God.
+Begun in 2008, they gather weekly for worship on Sundays at 4:30 at Art House North (793 Armstrong Ave, St. Paul).
+They also can be found at Shamrock's Pub on West 7th for Storytelling and Beer & Hymns events.
+Contact the Rev. Jodi Houge at 651.786.9028 or visit www.humblewalkchurch.org.

 Shobi's Table is a ministry of, by, and for folks in St. Paul's Eastside who struggle on the margins of our community, bringing church outside the walls and onto the streets.
 They do church out of a food truck, offering healthy food, radical hospitality, and a chance for all people to celebrate and develop their gifts.
 This vision is rooted in the story of Shobi (2 Samuel 17), who provided hospitality for David and his troops.
-The Rev. Margaret Kelly is the leader of this new community.
-For more information, contact Margaret at 612.770.6209 or firstname.lastname@example.org.
+For more information, contact Deacon Kari Olsen, mission developer, at firstname.lastname@example.org.

-Developing out of Christ the King Lutheran in New Brighton, 1900 7th Street NW, Cristo Rey seeks to connect with the growing Latino population in the area.
-Monthly worship in Spanish in addition to weekly Bible Study provides the foundation for this growing ministry.
-Ana Becerra serves as the leader for Cristo Rey and can be reached at email@example.com or 763.225.7079.
+Developing out of Christ the King Lutheran (1900 7th Street NW, New Brighton), Cristo Rey seeks to connect with the growing Latino population in the area.
+The congregation worships on the fourth Sunday of the month at noon.
+Weekly Bible Study on Wednesdays at 6:30 pm provides the foundation for this growing ministry.
+Ana Becerra serves as mission developer for Cristo Rey and can be reached at email@example.com or 763.225.7079.